dasch-swiss/dsp-api/docs/03-endpoints/api-admin/permissions.md

 If the combination of attributes is not allowed, the request will fail with a `400 Bad Request` error.
 Any valid combination of attributes will replace the existing values.

-If present, the `hasPermissions` property must contain all permission types that must be granted.
+If present, the `hasPermissions` attribute must contain all permission types that must be granted.
 See [a complete description of object access permission types](../../05-internals/design/api-admin/administration.md#default-object-access-permissions).
 This is also described in the [Creating New Default Object Access Permissions](#creating-new-default-object-access-permissions) section.